History of slavery in the Muslim world: 19th and 20th centuries

 which was at this point the main supplier of slaves to slavery in Egypt.
-This ban was followed in 1884 by a ban on the import of white slave girls; this law was directed against the import of white women (mainly from Caucasus), which were the preferred choice for harem concubines among the Egyptian upper class.
+This ban was followed in 1884 by a ban on the import of white slave girls; this law was directed against the import of white women (mainly from the Caucasus), which were the preferred choice for harem concubines among the Egyptian upper class.

 Abolition

 One of the early calls for abolition of the Arab slave trade in Africa was issued in the 19th century by the French Catholic cardinal, Charles Lavigerie.
 European political leaders in the Berlin Conference of 1884–1885 cited the slave trade as reason for colonial efforts in the region.
 This call was due in part for the need to gain public acceptance of the colonial efforts.

 The conference resolved to end slavery by African and Islamic powers.
 Thus, an international prohibition of the slave trade throughout their respected spheres was signed by the European members.
 In his novella Heart of Darkness, Joseph Conrad sarcastically referred to one of the participants at the conference, the International Association of the Congo (also called "International Congo Society"), as "the International Society for the Suppression of Savage Customs".
 The first name of this Society had been the "International Association for the Exploration and Civilization of Central Africa".